Enso21/Stories/docs/markdown/the-questionnaire.md

     * What's the hardest thing you are going through right now?
 (Kassie W.)
     * Favorite pickup line?
 (If this is chosen, ask if the use of a pickup line would increase or decrease a person's chances with them) (Kassie W.)
 25. Favorite song?
-26. Do you think you can beat this guy in e a fight and why?
+26. Do you think you can beat this guy in a fight and why?
 (Jiho C.)
     * Request picture from Huy
 27. Cheesecake or cannoli?
 (Dubem's friend)
 28. Coolest thing you've ever seen? (?)